Just Stop: A brutalist manifesto for managing software development

 Or “The best managers just make coffee”

 It is said that most meaningful things in life are easy to say and hard to do.
 So how would I apply that to leadership?
-Well, here is my view on leadership, reduced to its very bones.
+Well, here is my view, reduced to its very bones.

-In a single sentence, a leader presents a compelling vision and then acts as a proactive servant to the team as they work to make that vision a reality.
+In a single sentence, a leader presents a compelling vision and then acts as a proactive servant to the team as they work to bring that vision to life.

 Different cultures are not the problem: poor team maturity is